SAP-samples/sme-partner-reference-application/Tutorials/40-Multi-Tenancy.md

         ```

     9. Remove the resources *HTML5 app repository* (author-readings-repo-host) and *Event Mesh service* (author-readings-eventmesh).

+    10. Define mtx as separate node module such that tenant lifecycle operations to be done on a separate application to not interfere with the work load of app users.
+    Goal: Separating workloads: 1. frontend workload, 2. backend workload, 3. tenant lifecycle operations.

 3. Open file `xs-security.json` on the project root level and apply the following changes: